What a Day in Split Croatia Might Look Like (If You Were Me) – Estimated reading time: 14 minutes

 Oops, I did it again.
-No, I’m not trying to be Britney Spears but back in August, I confessed how I went all the way to Vancouver only to stay there for about 24 hours.
+No, I’m not trying to be Britney Spears but some time back, I confessed to how I once went all the way to Vancouver – only to stay there for about 24 hours.
 I then wrote what I fondly dubbed a “hardly useful travel guide” for what to do in Vancouver if you had just one day.
 A week later, I headed to Europe to reunite with my summer love of Berlin for three weeks.
-As much as I love my second home on the other side of the Atlantic, I couldn’t resist the temptation to explore a couple of new countries.
+As much as I love my second home on the other side of the Atlantic, I couldn’t resist the temptation to explore a couple of new countries during that holiday.

 My country number 27 was Croatia, a destination that has become a hotspot for travellers over recent years.
 Skipping Dubrovnik, my plans were to spend a single night in Split before moving on to Mostar (where I was really interested in visiting).
 I stayed in Mostar for four days before coming back to Split for one last night.
 So there I was again, visiting a city and a country that deserved so much more than 24 hours.

 Forgive me again, dear readers, for I have sinned.
 I am a very bad traveller.
 Seriously, you should stop reading now.
 Or, you can read on (like I know you want to) and let me entertain you with my very fun time in Split, Croatia.